mucommander/mucommander/readme.txt

 New features:
 - Lock tab capability, which prevents closing/moving the tab or changing its location.
 - New quick list that presents open tabs in the current panel, mapped onto Alt+6 by default (ticket #450).
+- Add the option to set fixed title for tab.
+- Add actions for duplicate a tab and clone tab to other panel.

 Improvements:
-- Restore the state of all windows from previous run.
+- Restore the state of all windows from last run on startup.
 - Add copying base names of files capability (ticket #462), contributed by Chen Rozenes.
 - User can choose to always display tabs headers from preferences dialog (even when the panel contains single tab).
 - Add the application name to window title on all OSs except Mac OS X (ticket #501).